MicrosoftDocs/ATADocs/ATPDocs/nnr-policy.md

 - Suspected identity theft (pass-the-ticket) – the alert was triggered for the same computer.
 - Suspected DCSync attack (replication of directory services) – the alert was triggered from a domain controller.
-- Network mapping reconnaissance (DNS) – the alert was triggered from a DNS Server.
+- Network-mapping reconnaissance (DNS) – the alert was triggered from a DNS Server.

     [![Evidence certainty.](media/nnr-high-certainty.png)](media/nnr-high-certainty.png#lightbox)